 - Mayor Ritter is currently a Realtor with Coldwell Banker.
 Before retiring, she owned and operated four fitness businesses in Vista (since 1977).

 - Lived in Vista community since 1973.

-- The Mayor has three grown daughters, Traci, Tori and Tera, who all graduated from Vista High School; three grandsons, Tanner and Riley, who both graduated from Ranch Buena Vista High School and baby Oliver; and one granddaughter, Viola.
+- The Mayor has three grown daughters, Traci, Tori and Tera, who all graduated from Vista High School; two grandsons, Tanner and Riley, who both graduated from Ranch Buena Vista High School and a younger grandson Oliver; and one granddaughter, Viola.